derbyjs/derby/index.md

 With Mustache, application code generates a context object before rendering the view.
 It then passes that object along with the template at render time.
 Derby templates can be used this way as well.
 However, in addition to looking for objects in a context object, Derby assumes that the model is part of the context.
 Even better, Derby is able to automatically establish live bindings between the view and objects in the model.
 Derby slightly extends the Mustache syntax in order to support these featueres.

 The other major difference between Mustache and Derby templates is that Derby templates must be valid HTML first.
 Mustache is completely language agnostic---it can be used to compile anything from HTML to source code to a document.
 However, Derby templates are first parsed as HTML so that the parser can understand how to bind data to the surrounding DOM objects.
-Template tags are only allowed within text, within attribute values, and surrounding elements.
-In addition, template tags may *not* be used within the value of an `id` attribute.
+Template tags are only allowed within elements or text, within attribute values, and surrounding elements.

 #### Invalid template tag placements
 {% highlight html %}